Speak Your Truth

 It does not feel good.
 To say the least.

 Our skin crawls.
 Our neck and shoulders scrunch up.
 Our bellies get knotted.
 Our torso starts to hunch over.
 The teeth start to grit.
 The jaw is clenched.
 The brow is furrowed, even underneath the appearance of a smooth forehead.
 The fists start to tighten.
 Or maybe it's clammy hands.
+Or migraines.

 Either way, the body knows when we are lying to ourselves.
 When we are acting out of incongruence.
 When we are being someone who we are not.